hauner/grails-cucumber/README.md

 ### Todo ###

-* create grails like test-report
+* create grails like test-report (done)
+* the test report summary prints "Testcase: unknown took 0.065 sec", I do not yet understand why it prints unknown instead of the sceario name
 * remove progress/debug println stuff
 * run cucumber scenarios against the grails app (enable `functionalTestPhase`)
+* use grails like configuration for tags, language
 * examples
-* setup cuke4duke when installing the plugin (did not work!?)
-* get scenario count by running cucumber with --dry-run (cuke4duke crashes!?)
-* use grails like configuration
-* remove hardcoded jruby/cuke4duke versions
-* make geb work, extend cucumber classpath

 ## Approach ##